There will be a store

 graced on a marble floor that covers starved souls, his own buried alive.

 Note: March 2015, a large prairie dog colony was gassed in anticipation of the ‘Nation's Biggest Mall’ at Castle Rock, Colorado.
 If young children could comprehend the loss of life and exploitation required to fill the shelves in a mall ~ slave labor, soil lost, forest lost, rivers lost, homes lost, family members lost ~ they would refuse the items.
-And worse than the mall is conservation organizations 'pushing' stuffed animals and other shwag in the name of 'species adoption'.
+And as painful as the mall is conservation organizations 'pushing' stuffed animals and other shwag in the name of 'species adoption'.
 Fall 2015, I received the invitation 'to adopt' from three major NGO's.

 I battle material pacification every time I enter a store with my son, who is attracted to things and too young to absorb the immorality and loss of all that is traded for mass produced products.